 - To complete a school community survey annually to identify any areas of concern, particularly for Parents/Carers and Pupils.

-- To use our new “Life without levels” assessment system to monitor the rates of progress of pupils with different characteristics (EAL, PP, Gender etc) in order to identify and address any trends.
+- To use our Assessment Point system to monitor the progress of pupils with different characteristics (EAL, PP, Gender etc) in order to identify and address any trends.

-- To appoint a member of our SLT to monitor pupil attendance in order to ensure that quick action can be taken to address low attendance rates at school.
+- To continue to closely monitor pupil attendance in order to ensure that quick action can be taken to address low attendance rates at school.

 - To increase the number of outside agencies (police, fire brigade, NSPCC, e-safety experts etc) who attend school to give the pupils expert advice on a range of issues.

-The school leadership and Governing Body review the Equality Policy and all other policies within the cycle agreed by governors.
-Should any issues arise that mean that the policy needs amendments then these will be recommended for approval at the following governors meeting.
+The School Leadership Team and Governing Body review the Equality Policy and all other policies within the cycle agreed by governors.
+Should any issues arise that mean that the policy needs amendments then these will be recommended for approval at following governors’ meetings.